Potato wedges recipe

 In this post I have shared 3 ways to make crispy potato wedges – Oven baked, Air fried and deep fried.
 For healthier option bake or air fry them.
-In India many people don’t use an oven, so I have also shared the deep frying method.
+If you don’t use an oven, you can follow the deep frying method.

-If you don’t like them spicy, just skip the red chilli powder/ paprika.
+Skip the red chilli powder/ paprika If you don’t like them spicy.
 You can also use whatever herbs or seasonings you have.
 But the combination of herbs and spices I have given is a favorite at home.
 After trying this, you will really not like those from the fast food places any more.

 I have given a few helpful tips to make them extra crisp.
 Do read them before you try out the recipe.

-1. Soak and scrub the potatoes well with a brush and rinse them well under running water.
+1. Soak and scrub 500 grams potatoes (1/2 kg) well with a brush and rinse them well under running water.
 This helps to get rid of the dirt and mud on the potatoes.

 2. Cut each potato lengthwise to 2 parts.
 I prefer to keep the skin.
 If you don’t like you may peel it.

 3. Then slice each part to 3 to 4 wedges depending on the size of the potato.